 Cardiogenic shock.
-Marked sinus bradycardia.
+Sick sinus syndrome.
 2nd- or 3rd-degree AV block.
 Bradycardia with syncope unless paced.

 Be experienced with the treatment and monitoring of life-threatening arrhythmias before prescribing this medication.
 Correct potassium, magnesium and calcium deficiencies prior to initiation.
 Monitor for pulmonary and liver toxicity; reduce dose or discontinue if either occurs.
 Perform baseline pulmonary function tests at initiation, then every 3–6 months.
 Do liver function tests regularly.
 Surgery.
 Monitor thyroid function and signs of thyrotoxicosis.
 Assess implantable cardiac devices.
 Do regular ophthalmic exams.
 Withdraw cautiously.
 Elderly.
 Neonates (teratogenic effects).
 Pregnancy, nursing mothers: not recommended.